 64. This can be tuned using the individual settings in

 This has been reduced to speed up ShardCoordinator initialization in smaller clusters.
-The read from ddata is a ReadMajority, for small clusters (< majority-min-cap) every node needs to respond so is more likely to timeout if there are nodes restarting e.g. when there is a rolling re-deploy happening.
+The read from ddata is a ReadMajority.
+For small clusters (< majority-min-cap) every node needs to respond so it is more likely to timeout if there are nodes restarting, for example when there is a rolling re-deploy happening.

 akka.cluster.sharding.passivate-idle-entity-after is now enabled by default.
 Sharding will passivate entities when they have not received any messages after this duration.
 To disable passivation you can use configuration: